Wilson Kitara

 Wilson Kitara is an Anglican bishop in Uganda: he has been Bishop of Kitgum since 2018.

 Kitara was born on 5 January 1971, educated at Uganda Christian University and ordained in 2001.

-He has served the Diocese of Kitgum as a parish priest, school chaplain, teacher and Diocesan Secretary.
+Early life and education

+Kitara was born on January 5, 1971.
+He received a Bachelor of Divinity from Bishop Tucker Theological College in 1998 and later a Master of Arts in Theology and Health Care Management from Uganda Christian University in 2014.